Melanie-Lo-CS/Presentation/README.md

 * Download Chrome
 * Download Atom
-* Go to GitHub repository in chrome, URL:(https://github.com/Melanie-Lo-CS/technovation)
+* Go to my GitHub repository in chrome, URL:(https://github.com/Melanie-Lo-CS/technovation)
 * Download the zip from the download or clone button
 * Extract the file
-* The file then shows a chrome icons, double click on the "project.html" chrome file to see main page
+* The file then shows a Chrome icon, double click on the "project.html" chrome file to see main page
 * Or right-click it and open with Atom to see raw code
 * Have fun!